 Sometimes it is an outright buy.
 Money pours into the campaign coffers and the favor is returned on the floor of the Congress, or with the manner in which laws are enforced, or not enforced, by the President and the executive branch.

 Sometimes it is a defensive measure.
 A candidate up for election fears that if he or she does not vote the “right way”, a massive campaign will be funded by the monied interests to defeat them in the coming election, either by support of their opponent or by using the nefarious Super PACS to malign and discredit them.

 This bribery and blackmail has destroyed any semblance of representative government in contemporary America.

 I believe there is a solution to this.
 I also think that there is time to apply this remedy to the coming election.
 Nothing less than the survival of American democracy depends on it.
 It will require the immediate and total commitment by well-organized, motivated teams of community activists who want to decisively halt the stealing of our democracy by the rich and powerful.
 It will require mounting a campaign unlike any seen in recent history to mobilize and inform the voting public about what is going on and what can be done.

 The bottom line on this solution is straightforward.
 It is time to draw a line in the sand.
 Every elected official must be put on notice.
 Here is what we tell them . . .

 “Either you vote in the interests of the people __ not corporations, banks and Wall Street __ or you get a pink slip.”

 To avoid division and bickering, a focused campaign must be built around the core of critical issues the vast majority of Americans __ left, right, independent, Republican, Democrat, Tea, liberal, progressive, conservative __ nearly unanimously agree on.

-A number of posts will follow which outline in specific detail the strategy I am proposing.
-Here is a partial list . . .
+A number of posts follow which outline in specific detail the strategy I am proposing here.
+This is the list . . .